 The main court area is nothing much to look at, but the things that happen on the stage in the centre and around can create some photo opportunities.
 There's wedding's, there's plenty people in Kimono's, the Geisha like to frequent the place.
 There's even Geisha dance performances at certain times of the year.

 Yasaka-jinja is at the very Eastern End of Shijo-dori (one of the main streets in Kyoto).
 The nearest train stations are Gion-Shijo on the Keihan Main Line and Kawaramachi on the Hankyu Kyoto Line.
 There are probably buses that will get you closer, but I don't recommend catching buses around the centre of Kyoto.

 About this photo: I took this photo during the Higashiyama Hanatouro in 2010 which is a special event in March when they light up the roads with lanterns and some of the temples and shrines have special light ups.
 However as far as I know these west gates are flood lit every night.
 You might notice the lanterns along a red fence, these where part of the Higashima Hanatouro.
 I used a Nikon D80 and it's kit AF-S DX Nikkor 18-135 f/3.5-5.6G lens on a tripod to take this photo.
-I enhanced this photo in the Gimp to bring out the detail in the shadows which gives it a slightly HDR look, but it is only one image.
+This version of the photo has been enhanced with DXO: Default camera corrections applied; Shadow areas have been brightened; Highlights darkened; Vibrancy enhanced; and Micro Contrast levels increased.

 The Station that's a Destination